robm26/testflow/tutorial/TUTORIAL.md

 ## Testflow Tutorial

 Welcome!
-This guide will walk you through all the features of Testflow using two included sample skill projects.
+This guide will walk you through all the features of Testflow.
+After completing the tutorial, you will know a new way to rapidly build and test skill code.

 First, be sure Testflow is installed: see [SETUP](./SETUP.md)